blogpocket/sustie/SUSTIE-DOCS/readme.txt

 == Changelog ==

+= 1.1.0 - Jan 15 2019 * Release with widgets.
+You can add 1 to 4 optional widgets in the footer of all pages except home.
 = 1.0.0 - Jan 11 2019 * Style correction.
 Version without widgets.
 Version without post formats.
 = 0.1.0 - Dec 04 2019 * Initial release